Benefits of an Internship

 Finding an Internship

-The Office of Career Services maintains an online internship/job database, Career Connection for students to search for hundreds of internship opportunities.
-In addition,
+The Career Development Center maintains an online internship/job database, Handshake for students to search for hundreds of internship opportunities.

 Job & Internship Sites

 The Career Development Center has compiled a number of other online resources for students to search for regional and national opportunities.

 A limited amount of summer internship housing is available on campus each year.